mimic-ai-lab/mimic/README.md

 ## 🚀 Key Features

+- **AI-Powered Agent Bootstrap**
+  Automatically generate realistic personas and evaluation metrics when creating new agents.
+Uses OpenAI to create platform-specific personas with detailed demographics, communication styles, and conversation patterns.
+Each agent gets custom evaluation criteria based on its purpose and platform.

 - **Persona Swarms**
   Instantly spin up hundreds—or thousands—of synthetic users, each with unique backstories, emotional tones, and conversation quirks.
 Mix and match demographics, languages, and typing styles (emoji-heavy, typo-prone, rapid-fire, etc.) to see how your assistant handles the glorious unpredictability of real human variety.